In order to run a successful business, you need to know:

 Power Query, part of Power BI, helps clean, shape, and transform data, including tasks like combining tables and adding calculated columns.

 Share reports and collaborate by leaving comments on data points.

 As more organizations realize the value of their data and lean into BI technology, it’s important to choose a solution that’s built for the future—a partner that will help you dominate the decade of data.
 That’s where ThoughSpot can help.

 ThoughSpot empowers all business users to answer questions with data, discover business-critical insights, and accelerate action.
-See for yourself, sign up for a free trial of ThoughtSpot today.
+See for yourself, request a free demo of ThoughtSpot today.